 - toppings: crunchy chickpeas, coconut cream, fresh herbs like mint or cilantro, lime wedges are some ideas

 - In a large pot, over medium heat, add the oil, garlic, onion, salt, and pepper.

-- Sauté for about 5 minutes until the onions soften and are light brown.
+- Sauté for about 5 minutes until the onions soften and are lightly brown.

 - Add chopped carrots, vegetable stock, and water.
 Bring to a boil and continue to cook as you prep your other ingredients.

-- Zest the orange and set the zest aside.
+- Zest the orange in a small bowl and set aside.